2.2. Elementary Blackboard Problems#

 Note

-2 dimensional (plane) vectors can be added together by adding together the respective coordinates in an (x,y) coordinate plane.
+Elementary addition is also basic to the rule for addition of 2 dimensional (plane) vectors: simply add together the respective ‘x’ and ‘y’ components of the two vectors.
+This process can be represented in an (x,y) coordinate plane.
 Arithmetic and geometry are combined in the parallelogram representing the sum of two vectors.

 Note